mrkshm/tamagui-turbo-starter/README.md

 - Image upload to S3 compatible storage and processing endpoints
 - API documentation with OpenAPI/Swagger

-Using both starters together gives you a complete full-stack solution with minimal configuration.
+Using both starters together gives you a complete full-stack solution with hopefully minimal configuration.

 For detailed documentation on API setup and authentication, see: